CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 +++

-> 🎯 Goal: Write the a test for the case below, using Jest:
+> 🎯 Goal: Write a test for the case below, using Jest:

 #### Case 1 💼